 VOD streaming stands for Video On Demand streaming and it is the new world’s way of content delivery.
 In YouTube’s survey, 1 in 2 Gen Zers and millennials say “they don’t know how they’d get through life” without video

 According to Cisco’s Annual Internet Report, the number of internet-connected devices will be more than triple the global population by 2023.
 Cisco also forecasts that 70% of the world will own mobile devices by then and the demand for 4K / UHD content will be doubled.

 After Covid-19 has changed our lives, video has become more popular than ever.
 As the need for all kinds of video grows, so do the opportunities in the market.

-When we talk about VOD streaming or VOD platforms, we immediately think of entertainment-oriented giants such as Netflix, Hulu, Disney +, and Amazon Prime.
-However, on top of entertainment, we started seeing a horizontal adoption of VOD across many industries.
+When we talk about VOD streaming or VOD platforms, we immediately think of entertainment-oriented giants such as Netflix, Hulu, Disney+, and Amazon Prime.
+However, on top of entertainment, we started seeing a horizontal adoption of VOD streaming across many industries.
 Companies want to stay engaged with their audience through making important company or industry events, interviews with key influencers or executives, or announcements to be available for those who weren’t able to join live.
-Apart from this, VOD has become an indispensable tool for companies to constantly educate their audience.
+Apart from this, VOD streaming has become an indispensable tool for companies to constantly educate their audience.
 So, what is VOD?
 Let’s start learning quickly!

 What is VOD streaming (Video On Demand Streaming)?